Is The Lottery Worth Playing?

 It Also Depends On Your Motives

-Playing The Lottery To Earn Moneyimage of a figure running up stacks of money
+Playing The Lottery To Earn Money

 If you’re playing the lottery in a legitimate attempt to earn money, then you should definitely rethink playing.
 The lottery is not something you should be depending on for money.
 The odds of you winning are astronomical, so it’s not realistic to pin your chances on it—you’ll just end up spending more money than you should.